shapesecurity/shift-template-js/README.md

 `if`-marked nodes are included as long as the condition is `true`; `unless` are included as long as it is `false`.
 These markers may only be included on nodes that are in an optional or list position in the AST.
 In the case of a list of optional nodes, omitting the node is treated as omitting the entry from the list, rather than putting in an empty value in the list.

 For `for each` nodes, the node will be included multiple times.
-Each time it will be evaluated using the values supplied in the corresponding list, which prefixed with the variable name and `::`.
-This marker may only be included on nodes which are in list position in the AST.
+Each time, the template will be evaluated using the values supplied in the corresponding list.
+The values may be referenced by  prefixing their name with the variable name and `::`.
+The `for each` marker may only be included on nodes which are in list position in the AST.

 Multiple of these structural labels may be used on a single node.